Mac-Cl0ud/Workfront-Text-Mode/README.md

 https://github.com/Mac-Cl0ud/Workfront-Text-Mode/blob/main/display_image_in_report
 <hr>

-# Truncate Last Note and Dsplay as a Tweet
+# Truncate Last Note and Display as a Tweet
 Use this code in a report column to display the last note, limited to 140 characters, with name of commenter and date.

 ```